Frequently Asked Questions

 As a partner, you gain visibility in a dynamic innovation environment, strengthen your network, access emerging talent, and engage directly with thought leaders, developers, and researchers.
 Your brand, data, or challenge will be at the center of a hands-on, high-energy event.

-- Developers, UX/UI designers, data scientists
+• Technical Experts: Developers, UX/UI designers, and data scientists.

 Absolutely!
 Many of our partners come from the public or academic sector.
 We’re happy to support you in crafting a challenge or integrating your institution into the event.